 Force F100 Ghost Drone Main Features & Specs

-This drone has a long flight time, due to its double LIPO battery and light weight that help keep it aloft for up to nineteen minutes.
+This drone has a long flight time, due to its double LIPO battery and lightweight that help keep it aloft for up to 15 minutes.
 This means more stunts, more pictures, and more time in the air.

 The F100 Ghost is capable of 360-degree stunts thanks to an intuitive control scheme.
 New pilots and old pros alike can get a great deal of performance out of this drone.